-Ukraine interior minister among 18 killed in helicopter crash near nursery
+Ukraine Interior Minister among 18 killed in helicopter crash near nursery

 "At the time of the tragedy, children and employees were in the kindergarten," he added.
 "There are casualties."

-"We are finding out information about casualties and the circumstances," the deputy head of Ukraine's presidential office, Kyrylo Tymoshenko, wrote on Telegram.
+"We are finding out information about casualties and the circumstances," the deputy head of Ukraine's presidential office, Mr Tymoshenko, wrote on Telegram.

 “Another very sad day today, new losses,” she said.